 Is 743 a Good Credit Score?

 With a credit score of 743, getting a mortgage and house loan should be simple.
-Your present credit rating falls into the second highest credit rating category.
+Your present credit rating falls into the second-highest credit rating category.
 You should be able to obtain a mortgage or a house loan without difficulty.
-The best method to acquire a house loan with a 743 credit score is to do little credit repair and then apply and wait.
+The best method to acquire a house loan with a 743 credit score is to do a little credit repair and then apply and wait.

 Is 749 a Good Credit Score?

 Fortunately, if you have a 749 credit score, lowering your credit use can quickly boost your credit score into the excellent category.
 And it would enable you to save hundreds, if not thousands, of dollars every year.

 How Can Bankruptcy Help My Credit Score?

 If you find yourself in a situation where you need to file for bankruptcy, your credit score is less significant than the grounds for filing.
 A looming paycheck garnishment or mortgage foreclosure is more urgent than getting a new loan or credit card.

 However, once you’ve been granted bankruptcy relief, you could discover that the bankruptcy really helps your credit.
 Even though your bankruptcy will appear on your credit report for up to 10 years, this is true.
 In fact, bankruptcy has both short-term and long-term positive effects on your credit.
 We list these below.